e-v-o-l-v-e/e-v-o-l-v-e/README.md

         softwares = [
             neovim
             kitty
+            silverbullet
             hyprland
             nix

-            # others code editor I know and use
+            # others code editor I know and use (though I prefer neovim to all of them)
             intelliJ
             vscode
             visual-studio